crowdwave/reactoxide/README.md

 **WebDAV back end**:

 React Oxide talks to a WebDAV back end.

+There are plenty of webDAV servers around if you do a Google search you'll find some.

 I downloaded this Python based WebDAV server and ran it locally with Python 3.9: